 Well, it would be if you did it the old-fashioned way, prepping the bird, preheating the oven, baking for a few hours and pulling out a chicken with dry breast meat, rubbery, yellow skin and under-cooked thighs.
+And then if you put it back in, you dry out all the breast meat.
 Sigh.
 Who needs it?

 This method requires a good, broiler-safe skillet, because you’ll be starting the chicken on the stove top to get the thighs cooking, then you’ll transfer it into the broiler to catch up with the breast meat.
 I use my trusty cast-iron skillet for this job, but any broiler-safe skillet will work.

 The best cast-iron on the planet, made here in the USA – Smithey Ironworks